pitastrudl/globalid-website/README.md

 - A DNS record in Route53
 - Provisioned SSL certificate in ACM
 - Custom policies for deployment of website
+- Provisioned IAM role (Least privelage approach) with a separate user for deployment
 ```

 ### Installing